-Evenings means you have a whole day of potentially uncontrollable moments to impact your run.
+Nighttime runs means you have a whole day of potentially uncontrollable moments to impact you.

 After a full day, you’ve probably eaten, but might be in that gray area of not having truly fueled since lunch and not wanting to scarf down dinner before hitting the road.

 Time for my favorite meal: the pre-run snack.